freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     git checkout master
     ```

-2. Sync the latest changes from the freeCodeCamp upstream `master` branch to your local master branch
+2. Sync the latest changes from the freeCodeCamp upstream `master` branch to your local master branch:

     **Note:** If you have any outstanding Pull Request that you made from the `master` branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should *always* work on a branch separate from master.